richardartoul/tsdb-layer/README.md

-# Time Series and FoundationDB: How I leveraged FoundationDB to achieve millions of writes per second and 10x compression in under two thousand lines of Go code
+# Time Series and FoundationDB: Millions of writes/s and 10x compression in under two thousand lines of Go

 ## Disclaimer